 The population of Galloway has one of the lowest overall levels of education in the country: only 0.00% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.

-The per capita income in Galloway in 2022 was $19,893, which is low income relative to West Virginia and the nation.
-This equates to an annual income of $79,572 for a family of four.
-Galloway also has one of the higher rates of people living in poverty in the nation, with 54.07% of its population below the federal poverty line.
+The per capita income in Galloway in 2022 was $29,696, which is middle income relative to West Virginia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $118,784 for a family of four.

+Galloway is an extremely ethnically-diverse town.
 The people who call Galloway home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Galloway residents report their race to be White.
-Important ancestries of people in Galloway include German, Irish, Italian, Yugoslavian, and Other West Indian.
+Important ancestries of people in Galloway include Italian, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.

 The most common language spoken in Galloway is English.
 Other important languages spoken here include Polish and Other Indo-European.